samwdon/ChargeAlgorithms/README.md

 main.py will take in an integer, which is the interval of time that vehicles can arrive.

 # More Information
 A full write up on our findings plus a better explanation of this model will be available on a separate website soon.
-In the meantime, please email hess@wustl.edu with any questions.
+In the meantime, please email sam.donohue@wustl.edu or my research partner andrew (hess@wustl.edu) with any questions.